Coherency (homotopy theory): Weak 2-category

 in $\mathcal{B} (A,B)$ this is called unit coherence isomorphisms.

 Coherence condition

 A coherence condition is a collection of conditions requiring that various compositions of elementary morphisms are equal.
-Typically the elementary morphisms are part of the data of the category.
+Typically the elementary morphisms are part of the data of the category and the coherence conditions appear as conditions in definitions.
 A coherence theorem states that, in order to be assured that all these equalities hold, it suffices to check a small number of identities.